galgalesh/b2/doc/Overview.md

 If the disc auto-boots, use `Run` on the `File` menu.
-Use the `Disc image...` or `Direct disc image...` option to select an disc image, and the emulator will auto boot it for you.
-This should hopefully correctly handle DFS and ADFS discs.
+Use the `Disc image...` or `Direct disc image...` option to select an disc image, and the emulator will try to auto boot it for you.

+(Note that the auto boot mechanism isn't perfect :( - if a Shift+Break selects the wrong filing system for the selected disk, the auto boot will fail to work.)

 To load a disc without auto-booting, go to `Drive 0` or `Drive 1` on the `File` menu instead.